It’s a big weekend for the film industry with the British Academy Film Awards happening in two events on Saturday 10th and Sunday 11th April.

 Resilient people both seek and give support.
 They surround themselves with a strong network of individuals both in and outside of work to provide support and assistance, to offset the impact of difficulties and help boost their feelings of self-worth and self-confidence.

 Great fun to work with, resilient professionals find the fun in all tasks even menial or repetitive ones.
 They ask questions, experiment with new ways of doing things, are not afraid of making mistakes and can laugh at themselves.
 Plus, optimism is infectious!

 At Work Psychology Group (WPG) one of our areas of expertise is in supporting organisations to help employees develop these qualities and strengthen overall resilience.
-We do this in a number of ways, including video-based scenario assessments where people can explore their response to challenging work-related scenarios and then reflect upon their approach.
+We do this in several ways, including video-based scenario assessments where people can explore their response to challenging work-related scenarios and then reflect upon their approach.
 Individuals receive personalised feedback on their responses, providing further insight and suggestions for continuing to build their personal resilience resources.
-Although we can’t guarantee any Academy Awards!
+Although we can’t guarantee any BAFTAs!